What Type of Conduct is Prohibited in Maine?

 When is Sexual Harassment Prohibited?

-Maine employers who allow conduct to produce an overly sexual work atmosphere might also be held liable for sexual harassment.
+Maine employers who allow conduct to produce an overly sexual work atmosphere may also be held liable for sexual harassment.
 Without a lawyer, it can be difficult to prove gender discrimination because the details in proving intent are often complicated.
 Also, there can be specific procedures that must be closely followed in pursuing a claim.